binbashar/le-ref-architecture-doc/docs/try-leverage/aws-account-setup.md

 !!! attention
     Note this will be your management account and has to be called `<project-name>-management`.

-    E.g. if your project is called `binbash` then your account is `binbash-management`.
+    E.g. if your project is called `binbash` then your account should be `binbash-management`.

 Follow [instructions here](/user-guide/ref-architecture-aws/features/organization/configuration/).